Jean Augustine: Early life and education

 Augustine was born on September 9, 1937, in St. George's, Grenada, and immigrated to Canada in 1960 under the West Indian Domestic Scheme, which ran from 1955 to 1966.
-She attended Toronto Teachers’ College before earning a Bachelor of Arts degree from the University of Toronto, and later, a Master of Education (1980), also from the University of Toronto while working as an elementary school teacher.
+She attended Toronto Teachers’ College before earning a Bachelor of Arts (1973) degree from Woodsworth College at the University of Toronto, and later, a Master of Education (1980), also from the University of Toronto while working as an elementary school teacher.
 Augustine was later promoted to principal, then Supervisory Officer.

 In addition to her teaching career with the Catholic School board (Metropolitan Separate School Board) in Toronto, Augustine was also actively involved in Toronto's Caribbean community, sitting on the first committee to organize the Caribana Festival in 1967.

 As a social activist, Augustine volunteered and worked with many social justice and educational organizations.
 They included service with the National Black Coalition of Canada, the Urban Alliance on Race Relations (UARR).
 She was appointed as chair of the Metro Toronto Housing Authority.
 She was also named national president of the Congress of Black Women of Canada in 1987.

 Augustine served on various boards during this period, including York University's Board of Governors, The Hospital for Sick Children, the Stephen Lewis Foundation and Toronto's Harbourfront Corporation.

 In 1988, Augustine was appointed as chair of the Metro Toronto Housing Authority, a multi-million dollar social housing authority serving 300,000 residents in rent-geared to income housing.

 Political career (1993–2005)

-In 1993, Jean Augustine became the first African-Canadian woman elected to Canada’s House of Commons, as the Member of Parliament from the Greater Toronto Area constituency of Etobicoke-Lakeshore.
+In 1993, Jean Augustine became the first Black Canadian woman elected to Canada’s House of Commons, as the Member of Parliament from the Greater Toronto Area constituency of Etobicoke-Lakeshore.
 She served as a Liberal Member of Parliament for four consecutive terms, being re-elected three times.

 Augustine held many portfolios and positions during her time as an elected member of Canada's federal government, including as Parliamentary Secretary to the Prime Minister (Jean Chrétien); Minister of Multiculturalism and the Status of Women; Chair of the Foreign Affairs and International Trade committee; Chair of the Human Rights Committee, three-time Chair of the National Women’s Caucus.
 In 2004, she was elected Assistant Deputy Speaker by her fellow parliamentarians.

 Augustine's parliamentarian achievements include legislation to protect disadvantaged low-income individuals including single mothers raising children; securing unanimous legislative support to pass a motion designating February as Black History Month in Canada; securing unanimous legislative support to pass a motion to erect the Famous Five Monument on Parliament Hill.